Update on In-Person Eucharist Services

 - In the Sanctuary

-- Just inside the sanctuary, the entrance will feature an enlarged empty space reserved for standing and circulation.
-For the time being, our services will be limited to around 100 people apiece (less than 25% of the sanctuary’s capacity).
+- For the time being, our service will be limited to 150 people (less than 40% of the sanctuary’s capacity).
 Following the guidance provided by the Governor’s Office, we will seat people with two empty seats between parties, and with a vacant row in front and behind each attendee.

 - Attendees may take communion “self-serve”.
 We will use our usual glass cups to serve both the bread and the wine; bread will be broken into little pieces and presented in cups.
 The cups will be presented in trays with expanded spacing of cups for ease of use.
 Those taking communion will come forward, partake of a cup of bread and a cup of wine or grape juice, and return to one’s seat.